fchollet/keras-blog/content/using-pretrained-word-embeddings.md

                             trainable=False)
 ```

-Note that an `Embedding` layer should be fed sequences of integers, i.e. a 2D input of shape `(samples, indices)`.
+An `Embedding` layer should be fed sequences of integers, i.e. a 2D input of shape `(samples, indices)`.
 These input sequences should be padded so that they all have the same length in a batch of input data (although an `Embedding` layer is capable of processing sequence of heterogenous length, if you don't pass an explicit `input_length` argument to the layer).

 All that the `Embedding` layer does is to map the integer inputs to the vectors found at the corresponding index in the embedding matrix, i.e. the sequence `[1, 2]` would be converted to `[embeddings[1], embeddings[2]]`.
 This means that the output of the `Embedding` layer will be a 3D tensor of shape `(samples, sequence_length, embedding_dim)`.